 - Lack of routine, they haven’t gotten into the habit of testing

 - Afraid of failure, I’ve been there, you don’t want to look stupid in front of your peers.

 The struggle is real when it comes to setting goals that directly correlate with business performance.
 But once you set your mind on a goal, work towards them in an organized manner and start experimenting; things will happen naturally!

 The fear of failure can be one of the biggest obstacles for marketers.
 One way to overcome this is by creating an environment where experimenting and coming up against new challenges would not lead directly to losing your job security

-The other big issue could simply just come down from being afraid that you might end up getting fired or worse yet – labeled as “inexperienced” by management if things don’t go exactly how they were hoping so there isn’t much incentive then either
+The other big issue could simply just come down from being afraid that you might end up getting fired or worse yet – labelled as “inexperienced” by management if things don’t go exactly how they were hoping so there isn’t much incentive then either

 What can be done about this?
 Here are 3 suggestions

-- To get buy-in for experimentation, you need to appeal at the top of your organization.
+- To get buy-in for experimentation, you need to appear at the top of your organization.
 Get approval from investors or board members before implementing new ideas so they can be successful and worthwhile!

 - If you’re not a fan of the slow pace, start with small wins.
 You might be surprised at how much progress can come from them!